ChimeraTK/Watchdog/README.md

 Further information are given in the doxygen documentation of the project.

-**In order to add a process you need to stop (see below) the watchdog server and modify the file  WatchdogServer_processes.xml.**
+**In order to add a process you need to stop (see below) the watchdog server and modify the file  WatchdogServerConfig.xml.**

 For integration tasks all server variables can be found in `/etc/chimeratk/watchdog-server/WatchdogServer.xml`.
 It is created during the install process.
-Once you edit `WatchdogServer_processes.xml` the variable tree of the server changes.
+Once you edit `WatchdogServerConfig.xml` the variable tree of the server changes.
 In that case use `watchdog-server-xmlGenerator` to recreate `/etc/chimeratk/watchdog-server/WatchdogServer.xml` with an updates variable tree.
 This is the reason why also `watchdog-server-xmlGenerator` is installed and not just a single `/etc/chimeratk/watchdog-server/WatchdogServer.xml` file.

 ### MicroDAQ

 It also possible to aquire parameters of the watchdog in a file, produced by the `MicroDAQ` module from `ApplicationCore`.
-In order to enable this feature the  `WatchdogServer_processes.xml` file needs to be cahnged accordingly.
+In order to enable this feature the  `WatchdogServerConfig.xml` file needs to be cahnged accordingly.

 ## Watchdog server service
 The watchdog server will be started automatically after the package is installed if systemd is available on the host system.